FelixBrgm/malloc/README.md

 - [X] block free
 - [X] struct for blockmetadata
 - [X] realloc
+- [X] make reading/writing in blocks into struct for easier access so that offset and so gets easier

-- [ ] symbolic link
+- [X] symbolic link

 - [ ] alignment

-- [ ] make reading/writing in blocks into struct for easier access so that offset and so gets easier
 - [ ] sorted zones for "quick" access
 - [ ] lifetimes
 - [ ] multithreading